 There are some conditions, however, that do not count as disabilities.
 These are sexual behavior disorders including but not limited to pedophilia, exhibitionism, or voyeurism.
 Also not covered are compulsive gambling, kleptomania, pyromania, or psychoactive substance use disorders resulting from illegal drugs.

 Another key aspect of California disability discrimination law is the interactive process between employers and employees.
-The Fair Employment and Housing Commission focuses their evaluation of disability cases on whether the employer provided or attempted to provide the disabled employee with a reasonable accommodation.
+The Fair Employment and Housing Commission focuses their evaluation of disability cases on whether the employer-provided or attempted to provide the disabled employee with a reasonable accommodation.
 The interactive process is an open line of communication between employer and employee, where the parties work together to develop assistive measures for best accommodating an employee's disability.
-The result is called a reasonable accommodation, which enables a disabled employee to perform the essential functions of the job.
+The result is called reasonable accommodation, which enables a disabled employee to perform the essential functions of the job.
 In order to qualify as a proper accommodation, the FEHA mentions that any adjustment made must be effective in overcoming the limitation.
 This accommodation could come in the form of time taken off to see a doctor, more frequent breaks, extra time to complete tasks, etc. It is important to keep in mind that the FEHA does not expect disabled employees to be accommodated without regard for the burden placed on an employer.
-Instead, the FEHA uses an undue hardship standard, which is considered whenever there is a mention of a reasonable accommodation.
+Instead, the FEHA uses an undue hardship standard, which is considered whenever there is a mention of reasonable accommodation.